Phishing Attack Prevention with a Key

 2. Reset passwords to be very long (and don’t reuse them).
 The longer a password, the harder it is to both memorize and brute force.
 Quite the deterrent for any hacker.

-3. Set a new policy of using your token to unlock your computers and websites from now on – no more typing passwords.
+3. Set a new policy of using your token to unlock your computers and websites from now on.
 This will set an aggressive defense against for your organization to combat phishing attacks.

 To know what to guard against, check out the list on Phishing.org.
 These phishing email is particularly scary since the culprits did the laborious task of emulating actual emails.
 Cyber criminals are not your average con artists – and they’re learning to automate their attacks.
 We must begin automating our defense as well.